-If the device reboots or a service script is updated, all files created by a package service inside the node directory will be lost.
-If you need a more permanent storage, you might use the SCRATCH directory (see below).
+If the device reboots or a service script is updated, all files created by a package service inside any node directory will be lost.
+If you need a more permanent storage, you might use the SCRATCH directory.
 Or you might store data outside the device itself in some web service you provide.
 Be sure to grant your node the network permission in that case.